 Secular Organizations for Sobriety (SOS) is a nonprofit network of local groups.
 Its sole purpose is to help people achieve and maintain abstinence.
 It can be from alcohol, drug addiction, or food addiction.

 SOS credits individuals for achieving and maintaining their own abstinence.
-Secular Organizations for Sobriety does not compete with any other recovery program.
+It does not compete with any other recovery program.
 Recovery itself is what’s important.

 James Christopher began SOS in 1985.
 He’s an alcoholic who’s been sober since the 1970s.
-Mr. Christopher shares his techniques in several books.
+Christopher shares his techniques in several books.

-Moreover, sobriety has to be priority number one each and every day.
+And sobriety has to be priority number one each and every day.
 This is possible only by personal choice.

 Self-reliance and self-respect should replace dependence on religion or a Higher Power.
-Mr. Christopher provides the guidelines in this practical book.
+Christopher provides the guidelines in this practical book.